A Natural Approach To The Glucose Test During Pregnancy

 What is the Glucose Test?

-The goal of the glucose test during pregnancy is to check if you have gestational diabetes (GD).
-This is when blood sugar levels become elevated, which can pose some risks for both mom and baby.
+The purpose of the glucose test during pregnancy is to check if you have gestational diabetes (GD).
+This is a temporary form of diabetes that can develop due to hormonal shifts and blood sugar levels become elevated.

 What's in the Glucose Drink?